Abraham Lincoln and slavery: Thirteenth Amendment

 When Lincoln accepted the nomination for the Union party for president in June 1864, he called for the first time for the passage of the Thirteenth Amendment to the United States Constitution, to immediately abolish slavery and involuntary servitude, except as punishment for a crime.
 He wrote in his letter of acceptance that "it would make a fitting and necessary conclusion" to the war and would permanently join the causes of "Liberty and Union."
 He won re-election on this platform in November, and in December, 1864, Lincoln worked to have the House approve the amendment.

-When the House passed the 13th amendment on January 31, 1865, Lincoln signed the amendment, although this was not a legal requirement, and said in a speech the next day, "He thought all would bear him witness that he had never shrunk from doing all that he could to eradicate slavery by issuing an emancipation proclamation."
-He pointed out that the emancipation proclamation did not complete the task of eradicating slavery; "But this amendment is a King's cure for all the evils [of slavery]."
+When the House passed the 13th Amendment on January 31, 1865, Lincoln signed it, even though this was not required, because the president plays no role in amending the Constitution.
+He said in a speech the next day, "He thought all would bear him witness that he had never shrunk from doing all that he could to eradicate Slavery by issuing an emancipation proclamation."
+He pointed out that the Emancipation Proclamation did not complete the task of eradicating slavery, "But this amendment is a King's cure for all the evils [of slavery]."